Marlins vs. Diamondbacks Player Props Betting Odds

 Arraez Stats

-- Arraez has six doubles, a triple, a home run, 15 walks and 12 RBI (47 total hits).
-He's also stolen one base.
+- Arraez has six doubles, a triple, a home run, 15 walks and 12 RBI (48 total hits).
+He's also swiped one base.

-- Arraez has picked up at least one hit in 10 straight games.
-During his last 10 outings he is hitting .417 with a double, four walks and three RBI.
+- Arraez will look for his 12th straight game with a hit in this matchup.
+In his last 10 outings he is batting .389 with a double, four walks and three RBI.

 Arraez Recent Games